COSBURN BOWLER Q&A • LEARNING TO BOWL

 Can I practise on my own?

 Coaches will tell you to always practise with intention.
-Rather than just throwing bowls casually, have a specific goal for your practice session.
-You could work on your aim or your weight, for example.
+You’ll progress more quickly if you have a specific goal for each practice session.
+You could work on your aim, for example, or your weight.
 Perhaps you want to correct a specific delivery fault that is giving you trouble.
-Or you could practise a certain type of shot, such as a draw or a runner.
+Or you could practise a certain type of shot, such as a draw shot or a runner.

 Does Cosburn hold coaching sessions or clinics where I can improve my skills?